-The Rothschild Foundation Hanadiv Europe is a philanthropic foundation that supports a range of projects across Europe to ensure Jewish communal life and cultural heritage are sustained for future generations.
+The Rothschild Foundation Hanadiv Europe is a philanthropic foundation that supports a range of projects across Europe focused on preserving and showcasing Jewish cultural heritage and strengthening and sustaining Jewish communal life.

 Our grants assist organisations, institutions and individuals who share our vision for the dynamic role Jewish culture and heritage have to play in contemporary society.
-We support archives, libraries, museums, universities and Jewish communal organisations and we also initiate our own projects which are designed to enhance the fields we support.
+We support archives, libraries, museums, universities, cultural institutions and Jewish communal organisations.
+We also initiate our own projects which are designed to enhance the fields we support.

-Repositories across the breadth of Europe tell the story of the Jewish presence on this continent, from the Medieval period all the way up to the present day.
-These records are some of the last surviving links with historic communities but they are often fragmentary, fragile and generally underused.
+Museums, archives, libraries, cultural institutions and organisations across Europe are repositories of items that tell the story of the Jewish presence on this continent, from the Medieval period all the way up to the present day.
+These material, records, books and objects are some of the last surviving links with historic communities but they are often fragmentary, fragile and generally underused.

 Our grant programme recognises and appreciates their contribution and enables them to receive the necessary support they need to deepen their own Jewish knowledge or update their professional expertise so they can make an even greater difference to the Jewish communities in which they work.